Colorado Springs Heroin Defense Attorneys

 - Police officers performed an illegal search and seizure.

-If you or someone you love has been arrested for a heroin-related charge, do not give up hope.
+If you or someone you love has been arrested for a heroin-related charge in Colorado Springs, do not give up hope.
 Our team of Colorado Springs criminal defense attorneys at The Bussey Law Firm, P.C., can provide the aggressive and thorough defense you need right now.
 We can sit down with you in a free, confidential consultation to explain your rights.
 To discuss all of your options, call us at (719) 475-2555.